Devinance/MimicTalk/docs/prepare_env/install_guide.md

 # Before install pytorch3d, you need to install CUDA-12.1
 # and make sure /usr/local/cuda points to the `cuda-12.1` directory
 ```

-The following installation process is verified in A100/V100 + CUDA12.1.

 3- Install Python Packages & CUDA
 ```bash